conda-forge/lsst-documenteer-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `documenteer, lsst-documenteer-guide, lsst-documenteer-pipelines, lsst-documenteer-technote` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `documenteer, lsst-documenteer-guide` can be installed with `conda`:

 ```
-conda install documenteer lsst-documenteer-guide lsst-documenteer-pipelines lsst-documenteer-technote
+conda install documenteer lsst-documenteer-guide
 ```

 or with `mamba`:

 ```
-mamba install documenteer lsst-documenteer-guide lsst-documenteer-pipelines lsst-documenteer-technote
+mamba install documenteer lsst-documenteer-guide
 ```

 It is possible to list all of the versions of `documenteer` available on your platform with `conda`: